fgr0/barista/README.md

 - [Version 1.1.0 Beta](../../tree/version-1.1.0) (in development)
   - [ ] Show Sleep-/Waketime and Uptime in Verbose Mode List certain System
-  - [ ] Show Applications that use Background Assertions (e.g. Time Machine)
+  - [x] Show Applications that use Background Assertions (e.g. Time Machine)
+  - [x] Adjusted "End-of-Day" behavior to use the next 3AM time slot instead of always using 2AM the next day.

 - **[Version 1.0.0 Beta](../../releases/tag/v1.0.0)** (April 2018):
   * Complete rewrite